'Drum Heat': Iconic B.C. drummer leads all-star benefit for the arts

 He nagged his parents for another two years before he got the real drum set.
 He hasn't switched back since.

-Over his decades-long career, he experimented with a plethora of musical styles, including classical, folk, aboriginal, and jazz.
+Over his decades-long career, he experimented with a plethora of musical s, including classical, folk, aboriginal, and jazz.

 He's even ventured into the the world of academia — he's currently the provost and vice president academic of Kwantlen Polytechnic University.